chromium/chromium/testing/variations/README.md

 For each study, the first available experiment after platform filtering is used as the default experiment for Chromium builds.
-This experiment is also used for perf bots and browser tests in the waterfall.
+This experiment is also used for perf bots and various browser tests in the waterfall (e.g. browser_tests, components_browsertests, content_browsertests, extensions_browsertests, interactive_ui_tests and sync_integration_tests).
+It is not used by unit test targets.

 > Note: This configuration applies specifically to Chromium developer builds.
 > Chrome branded / official builds do not use these definitions.